ied206/Joveler.Compression/Joveler.Compression.XZ/USAGE.md

 using Joveler.Compression.XZ;

 XZDecompressOptions decompOpts = new XZDecompressOptions();
-XZThreadedDecompressOptions threadOpts = new XZThreadedDecompressOptions {
+XZParallelDecompressOptions threadOpts = new XZParallelDecompressOptions {
     Threads = Environment.ProcesserCount,
 };